 For professionals Positive outcomes for kinship families Positive outcomes for families include: So far, over 1,000 kinship carers have received intensive one-to-one support and 46 peer-led support groups have been established across the country.
 An independent evaluation by York Consulting found of the 550 families we supported in 2014 – 2017, the number of children on Child Protection Plans reduced by 86% and those on Child in Need Plans by 88%, equating to considerable savings for local authorities.
 The evaluation concluded that there was clear evidence of the positive impact on kinship carers and their families, including a statistically significant positive impact in the following areas: Reduced isolation: kinship carers are supported to meet people in the same situation, share experiences and seek advice and support from peers.
 Decreased financial concerns: kinship cares are supported to access financial support they are entitled to including welfare benefits and emergency grants.
 Lower levels of concern: especially around managing children’s behaviour and supporting their health and wellbeing.
 Improved relationships: particularly with other family members.
 Increased confidence: kinship carers feel more able to cope with their role and responsibilities.
-For more information about commissioning Kinship Connected for your own local authority, please complete this short form and we will contact you.
+For more information about commissioning our programmes for your own local authority, please complete this short form and we will contact you.